KatsiarynaMizhuryna/Simple-CRUD-API/README.md

 Run tests for the API:<br>
 **npm test**

-Test Scenarios<br>
+Test Scenarios

-Get all records with a GET api/users request (expect an empty array).<br>
+1. Get all records with a GET api/users request (expect an empty array).
-Create a new object by a POST api/users request (expect a response containing the newly created record).<br>
+2. Create a new object by a POST api/users request (expect a response containing the newly created record).
-With a GET api/user/{userId} request, try to get the created record by its id (expect the created record).<br>
+3. With a GET api/user/{userId} request, try to get the created record by its id (expect the created record).
-Try to update the created record with a PUT api/users/{userId} request (expect a response containing an updated object with the same id).<br>
+4. Try to update the created record with a PUT api/users/{userId} request (expect a response containing an updated object with the same id).
-With a DELETE api/users/{userId} request, delete the created object by id (confirmation of successful deletion is expected).<br>
+5. With a DELETE api/users/{userId} request, delete the created object by id (confirmation of successful deletion is expected).
-With a GET api/users/{userId} request, try to get a deleted object by id (expected answer is that there is no such object).<br>
+6. With a GET api/users/{userId} request, try to get a deleted object by id (expected answer is that there is no such object).

 ## Error Handling